-After we had been there awhile, about a year, Aunt Eliza, father's sister came to visit us.
+father's sister came to visit us.
 After she went home she concluded that she would like to have me come and visit her and she sent for me.
-I went and whilst I was there I got acquainted with your Grandfather, John Lilley, he was a friend of theirs, after a while we concluded to get married.
-We went to house-keeping in Philadelphia.
-Your Grandfather was then a member of Dr. Ezra Stiles Elli's church.
+I went and whilst I was there I got acquainted with your Crandfather, John Lilley, he was a friend of theirs, after a while we concluded to get married.
+We went to house-keeping in Philadel-phia.
+Your Grandfather was then a member of Dr. Ezra Stiles Eli)s church.
+He was quite a noted prescher at that time and he was Pastor of the Pine Street Presbyterian Church and he married us August 24th, 1834 and that was his certificate that you have seen, that the mice ate.
+I have always been sorry that they spoiled his signature for he was quite a noted man.